-Where a student fails overall in either Planning & Preparation or Teaching & Learning, both elements must be repeated and the student will be informed about those areas in need of improvement.
+- i.
+Where a student fails overall in either Planning & Preparation or Teaching & Learning, both elements must be repeated and the student will be informed about those areas in need of improvement. - ii.
 Should a student fail overall s/he will be required to complete a supplemental period of school placement at a time designated by the College.
-Where a student is unsuccessful in First Year, they will have to complete a three-week supplemental placement.
-A second year student who is failing will have to complete a supplemental block placement of ten weeks in one school.
+Where a student in First Year - a. is unsuccessful in one of their school placement, they will have to complete a threeweek supplemental placement with identical requirements.
+This placement will take